iarroyof/describe_corpus/README.md

 ## Work in progress

-It is pending add semantic similarity labeling, which is thought to be provided by using our semantic similarity annotation tool: https://github.com/iarroyof/define-semantic-annotation (any contribution is welcome.)
+It is pending adding semantic similarity labeling among snippets.
+This similarity is planned to be measured with respect to different semantic domains for each snippet (not uniquely a pairwise similarity, as in the case of existent SemEval datasets).
+Such a labeling is thought to be provided by using our semantic similarity annotation tool: https://github.com/iarroyof/define-semantic-annotation (any contribution is welcome.)

 ## Remark.